Mobile is the new king of ecommerce. Last holiday season, almost 30% of purchases were made from mobile devices.

 That’s why you should always follow these tips:

-Avoid large menus –
+Avoid Large Menus –

 This takes too much time and is a lot of trouble for the user.
 Instead, you should focus on creating a navigation menu suited for mobile.

-Use the 3-line method – this is a great option for mobile-friendly navigation.
+This is a great option for mobile-friendly navigation.
 In fact, it is used by companies like Facebook, ModCloth & New York Times.

 If you look at the ModClouth navigation menu, you’ll see it actually has 4 lines: